Catechol-O-methyltransferase: Function

 In the brain, COMT-dependent dopamine degradation is of particular importance in brain regions with low expression of the presynaptic dopamine transporter (DAT), such as the prefrontal cortex (In the PFC, dopamine is also removed by presynaptic norepinephrine transporters (NET) and degraded by monoamine oxidase.).
 Controversy exists about the predominance and orientation of membrane bound COMT in the CNS, that is, whether this COMT process is active intracellularly in postsynaptic neurons and glia, or oriented outward on the membrane, acting extracellularly on synaptic and extrasynaptic dopamine.

 Soluble COMT can also be found extracellularly, although extracellular COMT plays a less significant role in the CNS than it does peripherally.
 Despite its importance in neurons, COMT is actually primarily expressed in the liver.

 Genetics in humans

 The COMT protein is coded by the gene COMT.
 The gene is associated with allelic variants.
 The best-studied is Val^{158}Met.

 Others are rs737865 and rs165599 that have been studied, e.g., for association with personality traits, response to antidepressant medications, and psychosis risk associated with Alzheimer's disease.
 COMT has been studied as a potential gene in the pathogenesis of schizophrenia; however meta-analyses find no association between the risk of schizophrenia and a number of polymorphisms, including Val^{158}Met.

+COMT variations are associated with variance in response to morphine.
+A haplotype with frequency of 34% is associated with lower required morphine doses and six SNPs are associated with differences in required doses: rs5746849, rs740603 (intron 1), rs6269 (intron 2), rs2239393 (intron 3), rs4818 and rs4680 (Val^{158}Met, exon 4).